- COVID-19 Information

 The World Health Organization (WHO) declared a pneumonia outbreak of the COVID-19 coronavirus a pandemic with sustained risk of further global spread.
 If you have symptoms, stay at home and use this self-assessment tool to help determine whether you should be tested for COVID-19.

-Oct 21: AHS indicates that Chestermere has 28 active cases for a total of 122 reported cases.
+Nov 18: AHS indicates that Chestermere has 66 active cases and a total of 286 reported cases.

 You can view the statistics on the AHS statistics page, under ’geospatial’ and then use the map to find Chestermere.